Difference Between Non-Profit vs Not For Profit

 |Separate Legal Entity||The non-profit organization is a separate legal entity.||Not for profit organization is not a separate legal entity as it is just used as a term for the firms that do not distribute its profit.|

 |The firm’s profits should be applied for achieving the firm’s key goals and objectives instead of distributing as dividends to its owners.||The company or this kind of firm will not work for earning a profit.|

 Most people often interchange the terms Non-Profit vs Not For Profit to refer to the type of firms or the organizations that do not re-distribute their share of profits or funds back to their shareholders or the owners.
 In the United States, the phrase “non-profit” is more used commonly.
 However, not-for-profit type of firms or the organization is rising in popularity.
-Some of the firms want to emphasize that their key or the main goals and objectives do not include making a profit.
-Rather than that they are emphasis more and trying to reveal how to make use of those profits, the public, in general, will see the term “non-profit” as the firm or the organization that makes no profits at all.
+This is because some of the firms want to emphasize that their key or the main goals and objectives do not include making a profit.
+Rather than that, they are emphasizing more and trying to reveal how to make use of those profits; the public, in general, will see the term “non-profit” as the firm or the organization that makes no profits at all.
 But most of the non-profits organizations and not for profits organizations do make some profits.
 But the key point here to note is that instead, they will reinvest those profits back into the firm or the organization and try to achieve the key objectives for which they have been created.

 The 2 entities or the type of organizations that we discussed so far are almost alike, but there are still notable differences between Non-Profit vs Not For Profit.
 The major similarity between them is that both Non-Profit vs Not For Profit firms or the organization are not working to earn the profit.
 Therefore, the profits earned by these organizations or the firms should be applied for achieving the key goals and the objective of the firm or the entity instead of distributing those profits to its shareholders or owners in the form of dividends.